difuse-dartmouth/geography-extreme-climate-events/README.md

 ## Folder Structure
 The folder *completed_module* contains all of the module components.

-The *components* subfolder contains ...
+The *components* subfolder contains the module assignments.

-The *data* subfolder contains ...
+The *data* subfolder contains documentations of the data used in the module.

-The *logistics* folder contains ...
+The *logistics* subfolder contains an instructor's guide.